Vassiliki Aroniadou-Anderjaska, MS, PhD

 Development of safe and effective medical countermeasures that can protect military personnel and civilians against nerve agent toxicity and lethality, including nerve agent-induced seizures, brain damage, and associated long-term morbidity.

 Physiology and pathophysiology of the amygdala; implications for epilepsy and neuropsychiatric diseases, with emphasis on anxiety disorders, schizophrenia, and autism.
+Mechanisms of learning and memory at the systems- and cellular/molecular level.

 Major: Neuroscience; Minors: Neurophysiology, Reproductive Endocrinology